 Adam is responsible for managing the University Energy Management System, running the university utility contracts, tenant billing, energy management and the installation of new energy meters across the campus.
 He is currently training to be a qualified Display Energy Certificate assessor.
 Adam is full-time and works 50% of the time for the Sustainability Team and 50% of the time for Projects Team as the Estates Technician.

 Tel: +44 (0)1962 826461

 Professor Carole Parkes

-Carole is Professor of Management - Global Issues and Responsible Management at Winchester University Business School (a PRME Champion School) and has both a business and academic background.
+Carole is Professor of Winchester University Business School (a PRME Champion School) and has both a business and academic background.
 In addition to being Chair of the PRME Regional Chapter UK & Ireland, Carole is a member the PRME Advisory Group, an editor of publications for the Fighting Poverty as a Challenge for Management Education PRME Working Group, Chair of the UK Sustainability Literacy Test Group and in 2015, a 'Researcher in Residence' at PRME in New York.
-Carole is also an Inaugural Fellow of the EAUC.
+Carole is also a Fellow of the EAUC.

 Student Union Ethical and Environment Officer

 The Ethical and Environment Officer leads on environmental initiatives and student engagement for the Student Union.
-This part-time position is held by a current Winchester student and the officer for 2017/18 is Sophie Canning, a third-year law undergraduate.
+This part-time position is held by a current Winchester student and the officer for 2018/19 is Sarah Buck, a second-year Animal Welfare undergraduate.